 The Tibetan traditions take the Sautrantika explanation as a basis and then refine it with the explanations of the more sophisticated tenet systems.
 Accordingly, we shall look here at some points regarding the Sautrantika system of cognition and supplement them with explanations from other systems when they significantly differ.

 At first, the Tibetans emphasized study of Dignaga’s works alone, under the influence of Atisha, the early 11th-century Indian master from whom the Kadam tradition derives.
-In the late 11th-century, the Kadam master Ngog Lotsawa (rNgogs Lo-tsa-ba Blo-ldan shes-rab) shifted the emphasis to the works of Dharmakirti, thus establishing the new epistemology system (tshad-ma gsar-ma).
-The 13th-century Kadam master Chapa (Phyva-pa Chos-kyi seng-ge), the founder of the Tibetan style of debate and the study of collected topics (bsdus-grwa, “dura”), elaborated on the new system.
+The Kadam master Ngog Lotsawa (rNgogs Lo-tsa-ba Blo-ldan shes-rab) (1059-1109) shifted the emphasis to the works of Dharmakirti, thus establishing the new epistemology system (tshad-ma gsar-ma).
+The Kadampa master Chapa (Phyva-pa Chos-kyi seng-ge) (1109-1169), the founder of the Tibetan style of debate and the study of collected topics (bsdus-grwa, “dura”), elaborated on the new system.
 His interpretations are known as the Chapa-tradition (phyva-lugs).

-Chapa’s contemporary, the Sakya master Sakya Pandita (Sa-skya Pandi-ta), refuted many of Chapa’s interpretations of Dharmakirti, based on his study of Sanskrit and of the works of Dharmakirti in their original language with the Indian master Shakya Shribhadra.
+The Sakya master Sakya Pandita (Sa-skya Pandi-ta) (1182-1251), refuted many of Chapa’s interpretations of Dharmakirti, based on his study of Sanskrit and of the works of Dharmakirti in their original language with the Indian master Shakya Shribhadra.
 His interpretations form the Sapan-tradition (sa-lugs).

 Although all four Tibetan traditions claim as their authority Sakya Pandita’s commentaries on cognition theory, the Gelug school follows more closely Chapa’s interpretations.
 The Nyingma and Kagyu schools follow closely the mainstream Sakya explanation of Sapan’s works.
 Therefore, we may roughly divide the Tibetan explanations of cognition theory into the Gelug and the non-Gelug presentations.
 Further, various Tibetan masters also explain differently many assertions of each of the four Indian schools of tenets.
 Their explanations also fall broadly into the two divisions: Gelug and non-Gelug.